Esper89/Subnautica-TerrainPatcher/README.md

 - Replacing some parts of a batch without replacing the whole batch.

-- As many world modifications as necessary can fit in one file.
+- As many world modifications as necessary can fit in one patch file.

-- No actual changes to game files; uses temporary files to store patched terrain.
+- No actual changes to game files.

-- Support for Subnautica and Below Zero.
+- Support for both Subnautica and Below Zero.

-- Easily load patches without making a mod, or have more control by using a mod.
+- Easily load patches without making a mod.

 - Custom load order.

-- Enable and disable patch loading in-game.
+- Enabling and disabling patch loading in-game.

-- Cool rocks.

 ### Planned Features